canonical/open-documentation-academy/getting-started/start_with_WSL.md

 sudo apt update && sudo apt upgrade
 ```

 Using `sudo` will prompt you for a password.
-This is the same password you entered when you set up your Ubuntu machine in the previous step.
+This is the same password as you entered when you set up your Ubuntu machine in the previous step.

 When asked if you want to continue, type `y` (not case sensitive).

-You're now ready to move on to the next stage!
+You're now ready to move onto the next stage!
 [Install and configure git](install_git.md).